Truthwatcher/CovidStats/README_developer.md

-This Readme is intended to be used to keep track of lessons learned during development work
+This Readme is intended to be used to keep track of useful links/code snippets learned during development work

 ### Lessons Learned